For the Love of Lamb

 Plus, lamb sings when it is prepared with a lot of herbs and spices and is extremely versatile.
 Whether you braise, grill, or roast, there is a cut of lamb that works well for the cooking style.
 Sometimes it just helps to know what goes well with what, especially if you are attempting to cook lamb for the first time and are not going out and attempting to eat it at a restaurant.

 As far as cooking larger pieces like leg of lamb or rack of lamb: trust me, the pressure of cooking it perfectly and it being a sizable amount of protein in general is daunting and very nerve wracking experience initially (yes, even for professional cooks at first).
-This is honestly why we are hosting Lamb: The Forgotten Flavor as the first section of a larger lamb series because I want others to feel more comfortable cooking lamb.
+This is honestly why we are hosting Lamb Cookery: A Forgotten Flavor as the first section of a larger lamb series because I want others to feel more comfortable cooking lamb.
 I want others to feel confident that if they purchase lamb in the future that yes, they can make something delicious and have others saying “Wow.
 I never thought I would like this, but I actually love it!”